Dental Implants Coral Springs

 Before getting started, we may need to prepare your mouth for dental implants.
 For example, you may need to undergo gum disease therapy if you have infected gums.
 Likewise, if the damaged teeth that need to be replaced are still in your mouth, they will need to be extracted.
 These and other preliminary treatments will increase your overall costs.
 However, they are critical to the success of your dental implants.

 Oral surgery, which may involve anesthesia, also incurs its own cost.
-Fortunately, at Kulick Dental Group, we have our very own in-house periodontist.
+Fortunately, at Iglesias Dental Group, we have our very own in-house periodontist.
 This means you won’t have to visit an outside specialist for your implant placement procedure.
 Keeping every step of the implant process in-house saves you time and keeps fees more compact and convenient.

 The Parts of Your Dental Implant